aerogear-attic/aerogear-js/src/pipeline/README.md

 <h2 id="adapters">Adapters</h2>
 ### REST (Default)
 The REST adapter is the default type used when creating a new pipe.
 It uses jQuery.ajax to communicate with the server.
 By default, the RESTful endpoint used by this pipe is the app's current context, followed by the pipe name.
-For example, if the app is running on http://mysite.com/myApp, then a pipe named _tasks_ would use http://mysite.com/myApp/tasks as its REST endpoint.
+For example, if the app is running on http://mysite.com/myApp, then a pipe named `tasks` would use http://mysite.com/myApp/tasks as its REST endpoint.

-#### Options
-* **ajax** - Object, a hash of key/value pairs can be supplied to jQuery.ajax method via this option.
+When creating a new pipe using the REST adapter, the `settings` parameter to be supplied to pipeline is a hash of key/value pairs that will be supplied to the jQuery.ajax method.

+Once created, the new pipe will contain:

+* **recordId** - the record identifier specified when the pipe was created
+* **type** - the type specified when the pipe was created
+* **data** - an object used to store a client side copy of the data associated with this pipe

 #### Retrieve data - read( [Object options] )
 Retrieve data asynchronously from the server.
 This function returns a jqXHR which implements the Promise interface.
 See the [Defered Object](http://api.jquery.com/category/deferred-object/) reference on the jQuery site for more information.
 ##### Parameters
 * **options** - Object (Optional)
   * **data** - Object, a hash of key/value pairs that can be passed to the server as additional information for use when determining what data to return (Optional)
-  * **ajax** - Object, a hash of key/value pairs that will be added to or override any ajax settings set during creation of the pipe using this adapter
+  * **ajax** - Object, a hash of key/value pairs that will be added to or override any AJAX settings set during creation of the pipe using this adapter (Optional)

 Example: